Deeds of Flesh: Tours

 Deeds of Flesh has toured extensively over the past decade.
 After the release of Mark of the Legion, the band supported Monstrosity on the "Bloodletting North America Pt.
 II" Tour.
-A year later, in 2002, they would tour with Disgorge and Dutch death metallers Severe Torture and Disavowed on the Bloodletting North America Part III tour.
-The band also performed a number of shows with Cannibal Corpse.
+A year later, in 2002, they toured with Disgorge and Dutch death metallers Severe Torture and Disavowed on the Bloodletting North America Part III tour.
+The band performed a number of shows with Cannibal Corpse.

-2004 found the band touring with such widely known American death metal acts as Dying Fetus and Hate Eternal.
-They also toured Australia with Tasmanian death metal group Psycroptic.
+In 2004, the band toured with such American death metal acts as Dying Fetus and Hate Eternal.
+They toured Australia with Tasmanian death metal group Psycroptic.

 After sitting out much of 2005 due to injuries to Jacoby Kingston and Mike Hamilton, the band started touring again in 2006.
-They toured Europe alongside Monstrosity, Vile, and Impaled, then toured North America with Decrepit Birth, Vile, and Odious Mortem.
+They toured Europe with Monstrosity, Vile, and Impaled, then toured North America with Decrepit Birth, Vile, and Odious Mortem.

 Musical style

 Their music can be described as influenced by the brutal death metal style pioneered by Suffocation and the technical approach of bands like Morbid Angel and Cannibal Corpse coupled with a songwriting style that incorporates numerous abrupt changes in meter and tempo, creating a disorienting atmosphere to the listener.
 The guitar riffs themselves tend to be atonal, albeit often minor or diminished, mixtures of palm-muting, fast tremolo picking, and slam riffs.
 The drum parts also change frequently, mirroring the constantly shifting nature of the guitar lines.
 The vocals are a mixture of low growls and high screams.
 On former albums, the low-pitched vocals were performed by Lindmark, and the high-pitched vocals by Kingston.
 After Kingston's departure, Lindmark undertook all vocal duties before his death on November 29, 2018.

 Deeds of Flesh did not implement guitar solos until their 2008 release Of What's to Come, on which there are many, performed by then-new guitarist Sean Southern.

 Their lyrical content deals with themes common to death metal, such as gore, murder, disease and horror.
 Of What's To Come was a stylistic departure from this as a concept album that dealt with post-apocalyptic and science fiction themes.